samuelgregorovic/callpyback/README.md

 ## Features

 - Support `on_call`, `on_success`, `on_failure` and `on_end` callbacks
+- Pass decorated function **kwargs and function itself to callbacks
 - Option to specify default return from the decorated function
 - Option to pass local scope variables of the decorated function to the `on_end` callback
 - Option to specify exception classes to be expected and invoke `on_failure` callback